OpenFOAM-HPC-Challenge/OHC1/README.md

 The challenge focused on simulation of external flow over a static version of the DrivAer automotive model.
 The model consists of a full car geometry, with closed coolings and a complex underbody, without considering wheel rotation.
 A detailed description of the test case may be found in the repository[^DrivAerCase] of the HPC Technical Committee.

 ## Data Analysis
-Submissions were originally given in the form Excel files.
+Submissions were originally given in the form of Excel files.
 These files were parsed with [python utilities](OHCParser.py), and the results were visualized in a set of Jupyter notebooks.
 Several metrics of interest (time-to-solution, energy-to-solution, FVOPS, etc) were analyzed.
 See the HPC TC repository[^HPCTC] for a detailed description of the metrics.

 ## Repository Structure